denismo/aws-iam-ldap-bridge/INSTALL.md

     - pollPeriod:  frequency with which the server will refresh the credentials from IAM.
 Default is 600ms.
     - rootDN: the root DN for the authentication information.
 An new partition will be created at this location.
 Default is "dc=iam,dc=aws,dc=org".

-    If no config file is specified, the defaults are used.
+    If no config file is specified, the defaults above are used.

 1. Start the ApacheDS server (assuming Linux):